okaybenji/text-engine/readme.md

 `disk` (Object) - A reference to your game disk.
 Can be used to add or change properties.
 For instance, to make an item which previously could not be picked up takeable.

-`log` (Function) - The function which prints output for the player to see.
+`println` (Function) - The function which prints output for the player to see.
 Accepts a string.

 `getRoom` (Function) - Convenience function for retrieving a reference to a room on the disk.
 Accepts `roomId` as a String.